Skip to content

 image.png

-Right click on domain name and select Create a GPO in this domain and link it here
+Open Group Policy Management.
+Right click on domain name and select Create a GPO in this domain and link it here.

 image.png